About 95% of Erhus come with friction pegs, and all the good/expensive/valuable Erhu come with friction pegs.

 2. DIY string adjusters

-Here’s an easy – do it yourself – way to fine tune your Erhu.
+Here is an easy do-it-yourself way to fine tune your Erhu.

-You will need some qianjin string and a scissors.
-Preferably qianjin string because it is thick enough and has enough friction.
+You will need some qianjin strings and a scissors.
+Preferably qianjin strings because it is thick and has enough friction.

 What you do is to loop the qianjin string over the neck, then over one string and tie a knot.
 Do this for both strings.

-When you move the string adjusters up, it pulls the string slightly hence increases the pitch.
+When you move the string adjusters up, the string are pulled slightly.
+Thus, increasing the pitch.

 Before you start, make sure that your Erhu string is looped at the end of your pegs and the qianjin is pulling the Erhu strings at a slight angle.
-If they are not, just loosen and bunched them at the end.
+If they are not, just loosen and bunch them up.

-We have specially made a video below to show you how to fix the metal adjusters as well as how to make the DIY string adjuster.
+We have made a video below to show you how to fix the metal adjusters, as well as, the DIY string adjuster.